BE A MENTOR

 We match Mentors and Scholars with like interests based on their application responses.
 We factor in home and school/work locations.
 Finally, our staff also takes the time to get to know both incoming Scholars and Mentors to make an even better match.

-Yes.
-We provide pre-match training covering Mentor expectations, cultural competency training, an overview of our program goals and rules, best practices in youth mentoring, relationship development, and a review of available resources.
+Yes!
+We provide multiple Mentoring trainings throughout the year, including dedicated new Mentor trainings.
+These trainings cover Mentor expectations, cultural competency training, an overview of our program goals and rules, best practices in youth mentoring, relationship development, a review of available resources, and more.
+In addition, we have dedicated staff to support you in your Mentoring relationship.

-Mentors are encouraged to nurture the relationship with their Scholar.
-We recommend reaching out twice a month via phone, email, text, or video call and arranging at least four in-person engagements a year.
+Yes!
+We have a number of resources and suggested activities.
+Mentors are expected to nurture the relationship with their Scholar.
+Mentors and Scholars are expected to connect twice a month via phone, email, text, or video call and meet in-person at least once a quarter.
+Additionally, LINK hosts social and service events throughout the year for Mentors and Scholars.
 Other ideas for relationship-building activities include:

 Mentors make a personal investment in their Scholar’s future with an annual financial investment.

-Together we can change the life trajectory of our Scholars.
+Together we impact the life trajectory of our Scholars.

 LINK Unlimited Scholars, 2221 South State Street, Chicago, IL 60616-3894 • 312-225-5465 • info@linkunlimited.org